 Cloud storage is highly scalable due to a lack of physical constraints (like hard drives).
 If you need to get space, you can simply change your subscription to one that is more appropriate.
 This will prevent bottlenecks if the company suddenly grows exponentially, and means you don’t need to spend large sums of money on excessive storage, just in case your business grows.

 Are there any cloud storage service providers that you use that are different from those mentioned in the section above?
 If not, try and find out some examples of service providers that you may be able to use yourself.

 Cloud computing includes cloud storage as part of it is storing data on remote servers accessed via the Internet.
 However, cloud computing is more than just this.

 In fact, when we talk about cloud computing what we are usually referring to is accessing software through a browser that is actually running on remote servers, rather than your own computer.
 Google Docs is an example of this.

 Google and Microsoft both offer the ability to access applications through your browser.
-Commonly this is used for Office productivity software, but there are many other examples though, such as webmail clients (e.g. Gmail & Outlook.com) as well as cloud-based music, photo editing & appointments calendar.
+Commonly this is used for Office productivity software, but there are many other examples though, such as webmail clients (e.g. Gmail & Outlook.com) as well as cloud-based music, photo editing & appointment calendars.

-These online applications are accessed through a browser over the internet which means that we can use our software on any computer that has an internet connection.
+These online applications are accessed through a browser over the internet which means that we can use our software on any computer that has an internet connection 24 hours a day, 7 days a week.
 This is really helpful in the modern world where we often have several different devices, as we needn’t buy software for every device.

 A great benefit of using cloud computing software in a business is to ensure that all users are running the same version of that software.
 When subscribed to cloud computing the provider will keep your software up-to-date and all users will be accessing the exact same version.
 This means all users have the same features.